Skip to contents

 Returns

-A data.table::data.table listing all the features, ordered by decreasing inclusion probability scores (depending on the method)
+A data.table::data.table listing all the features, ordered by decreasing scores (depends on the "method").
+Columns are as follows:

 Method stability()